 Do You Care?

-Read the third edition of our young adult carers newsletter Do You Care?, written by the Young Adult Carers and Young Carers Newsletter Group.
+Read the fourth edition of our young adult carers newsletter Do You Care?, written by the Young Adult Carers and Young Carers Newsletter Group.

-The Young Adult Carers and Young Carers Newsletter Group is a group of young adult carers and young carers (under the age of 18 years) who meet to design and produce the newsletter 'Do You Care?'
+The Young Adult Carers and Young Carers Newsletter Group is a group of young adult carers and young carers (carers aged between 5-18 years) who meet to design and produce the newsletter 'Do You Care?'

-'Do You Care?' newsletter is also available to download from the Download Now button at the top, alongside the first and second edition.
+'Do You Care?' newsletter is also available to download from Our Publications page.

 An innovative new campaign created by a group of young adults from Newcastle who have a caring role.
 All of the young adult carers involved in creating the #WeCareToo campaign receive support from us.
 They feel that their lives would have been very different if they had received that support sooner; this inspired them to raise awareness about the information, advice and support that is available for carers so that other people in similar situations can get the help they need.